 What does a look dev artist do?

-Look dev artists play a crucial part in both pre-production and post-production processes.
+Look dev artists (also known as surfacing artists or surfacers) play a crucial part in both pre-production and post-production processes.
 They oversee the overall look of the initial artwork and concentrate on developing the aesthetics of the game in pre-production.
 In post-production they create the final finishes on the game’s textures.

 The texture artist will provide the textures chosen for assets then the look dev artist will add shading, special effects, contours, etc. They will also develop the differing conditions of a texture, for example how it will react to elements such as water, light, wind, fire, etc. In terms of character design, they may work on skin textures such as goosebumps, heckles, burns, etc.

 Establishing visual style is an important responsibility of the look dev artist.
 They work within genre, geography, and mood to help establish the world of the game.
 They keep these style filters consistent throughout the work to maintain a seamless gamescape.

 Look dev artist job description

 As the title suggests a look dev artist focuses on the development of the visual style of the game.
 Overseeing all elements such as layouts, environments, characters, objects, assets, etc are in line with a uniform look.
 This involves setting the style, color scheme, genre, and execution of the artwork.